 You will LOVE the bold flavors in this Pork Chili Verde!
 Cubed pieces of pork loin are simmered until super tender and then added to a delicious homemade verde sauce – SO good!
-Plus my recap from the Pass the Pork Tour in Michigan!

 Before I get to this amazing Pork Chili Verde recipe, I have to tell you about something exciting… I recently had the opportunity to visit Michigan for the very first time!
 I was invited by the National Pork Board to tour some pig farms for the Pass the Pork 2.0 Tour.